 While very little information is needed to approve an application for a Deserve EDU Mastercard for Students, applicants are required to at least have a checking account.

-We’ll look at how the card equips students to build their credit and learn the ropes of responsible credit use, all while offering 1 percent cash back and other innovative perks.
+We’ll look at how the card equips students to build their credit and learn the ropes of responsible credit use, all while offering 1 percent cash back and other student-centric perks.